ck-kiran/dsa-playground/PROBLEM_GUIDE.md

 ## ✅ Benefits of the New Architecture

 1. **Self-contained**: Each problem is in its own module
-2. **No cross-cutting changes**: Adding problems doesn't require modifying core files
+2. **Auto-discovery**: No manual registration, zero hidden coupling
 3. **Type-safe**: Full TypeScript support with proper interfaces
 4. **Consistent**: All problems follow the same structure
+5. **Two-layer design**: Separates functionality from navigation
-5. **Maintainable**: Easy to understand and modify individual problems
+6. **Maintainable**: Easy to understand and modify individual problems
-6. **Scalable**: Can easily add hundreds of problems without complexity
+7. **Scalable**: Can easily add hundreds of problems without complexity
+8. **No merge conflicts**: Auto-discovery eliminates central registration points

 ## 🚀 Testing Your Problem